About IAC Echocardiography Accreditation

 Applications submitted to the IAC must be accompanied by a completed IAC Accreditation Agreement (current published version) in order to receive an accreditation decision.
 Obtain instructions, read important information and download the IAC Agreement on the IAC website»

 Access to IAC Online Accreditation is available for use by applicant echocardiography facilities.
 Applicant facilities are only charged the accreditation fee, due at the time of application submission.
-The facility will be sent an e-mail with a link to the website to download the application and given a user ID and password.
 Read more about fees»

 Facilities with Multiple Sites